Historical figures in the banner above are (L-R):

 Thank you to:

-Having a retired Ringling Brothers car that was actually used in Venice is the ideal fulfillment of the original vision and plan for the Historic Venice Train Depot.
+Having a retired Ringling Bros. car that was actually used in Venice is the ideal fulfillment of the original vision and plan for the Historic Venice Train Depot.
 VAHS is proud to play a part in the vision.